modelblocks-org/module_powerplants/README.md

 # clio - Powerplants module

-A module that collects, harmonizes and aggregates powerplant capacities for energy systems modelling.
+A module that collects, harmonizes and aggregates global powerplant capacities for energy systems modelling.

 A modular `snakemake` workflow built for [`clio`](https://clio.readthedocs.io/) data modules.